guyleonard/genomics_adventure/README.md

 ```

 #### Databases
-We will need to get the PFam-A databased of Hidden Markov Models (HMMS) from the [Pfam](https://pfam.xfam.org/) website.
+We will need to get the PFam-A database of Hidden Markov Models (HMMS) and an Active Site database from the [Pfam](https://pfam.xfam.org/) website.
 They are located in an ftp directory.
 Use the commands below.
 Make sure you are in the "genomics_adventure" directory.

 ```bash
 # create a directory and a sub-directory and move there